StroeFlorin/floreonbot/README.md

 - **Vanish**

-  - Deletes a specific number of messages from the chat.
+  - Delete a specific number of messages from the chat.
   - Example Usage: `/vanish 30`

+- **Group chat poll**

+  - Create a poll.
+  - Example Usage: `/What color is the Sun?, yellow, white`

 - **Planned Features**